-Cerebral palsy (CP) is a group of disorders that affect a person’s ability to move and maintain balance and posture.
+Cerebral palsy (CP) is a group of movement disorders that affect a person’s ability to move and maintain balance and posture.
 Cerebral means having to do with the brain.
-Palsy means weakness or problems with using the muscles.
-CP affects the part of the brain that controls muscle movements.
-CP is the most common motor disability in childhood.
+Palsy means having to do with weakness or problems with using the muscles.
+CP affects the part of the brain that controls muscle movements and is the most common motor disability in childhood.
 This condition is usually detected in infancy or early childhood and is lifelong condition that affects how the brain coordinates the body's muscles.

 Cerebral Palsy is classified according to the main type of movement disorder involved.
 Depending on which areas of the brain are affected, one or more of the following movement disorders can occur: